vbrunschot/Write-Ups/HackTheBox/Waldo/README.md

 ```
 Error: the server returns a status code that matches the provided options for non existing urls. http://10.10.10.87/489ed9d8-b292-401f-aa42-a70621925b38 => 302 (Length: 0).
 To continue please exclude the status code, the length or use the --wildcard switch
 ```
 This is caused by the webserver returning us a 302 status code.
-We can confirm this by browsing to a nonexistent page and ctach the return:
+We can confirm this by browsing to a nonexistent page and catch the return:
 ```
 curl -vvv http://10.10.10.87/test
 ```